arisac/docusaurus-boilerplate/docs/start.md

 ### A. Basic Settings

 1. Basic Configurations

-1. Update Navbar, Sidebar and Footers
+Update Navbar, Sidebar and Footers

 1. Use A Homepage Instead of Docs as Landing Page
 1. Turn-off the Blog Feature
-1. Create A New Page
 1. Setup for Multi-Languages
 1. Build & Deploy Your Website